How Important Is Distance in Adoption? What Birth Mothers Need to Know

-Birth mother looks at adoptive parent profiles happy about distance being important to herWhen you’re looking at adoptive family profiles, there are plenty of factors to consider.
+Happy expectant mom waving during a FaceTime call with hopeful adoptive parentsWhen you’re looking at profiles of adoptive families, there are plenty of things to consider.
 Do they live in an urban or rural area?
-Will the wife be a stay-at-home mom?
+Does one of them plan to be a stay-at-home parent?
 What faith do they follow?
 Would you like the adoptive family to have the same ethnicity as you?

 Each of these questions is important when you’re choosing parents for your baby.
 But what about where the adoptive family lives?
-You might think that if you would like to have in-person meet-ups in the future, you have to choose an adoptive family who lives close to you.
+You might think that if you would like to have in-person meet-ups in the future, you have to choose an adoptive family that lives close to you.
+In this article, we’ll explore how distance affects adoption relationships and show you why geography doesn’t have to limit your choices when finding the perfect family for your baby.

 Is Distance in Adoption Important?